JacksonKaunismaa/group_theory/README.md

 ### Manipulating expressions

-You can multiply, divide, and find inverses for both `Permutation` and `Expression`:
+You can multiply, divide, and find inverses for both `Permutation` and `Expression`.
 ```python
 x = d8.evaluate('r3 f')
 y = d8.evaluate('r2 f')